Topics on this page

 - Facility: Type of process that events will be associated with.
 Syslog servers may prioritize or filter based upon a log message's facility field.
 See also What are Syslog Facilities and Levels?

-If the Syslog or SIEM server requires TLS clients to do client authentication (also called bilateral or mutual authentication; see Request a client certificate), then on the Credentials tab, configure:
+- If the Syslog or SIEM server requires TLS clients to do client authentication (also called bilateral or mutual authentication), then on the Credentials tab, configure:

 - Private Key: Paste the private key of Deep Security Manager's client certificate.

 - Certificate: Paste the client certificate that Deep Security Manager will use to identify itself in TLS connections to the Syslog server.
 Use PEM, also known as Base64-encoded format.

 - Certificate Chain: If an intermediate CA signed the client certificate, but the Syslog server doesn't know and trust that CA, then paste CA certificates which prove a relationship to a trusted root CA. Press Enter between each CA certificate.

 - If you selected the TLS transport mechanism, verify that both Deep Security Manager and the Syslog server can connect and trust each other's certificates.